-7. Role of Governing Body
+7. Role of Board of Trustees

-The Governing Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.
+The Board of Trustees of our school will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Trustees, including their statutory safeguarding duties.

-The Governing Body of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.
+The Board of Trustees of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.

-In line with the provisions set out in the most recent version of DfE guidance 'Keeping Children Safe in Education' the governing body will challenge the school's senior management team on the delivery of this policy and monitor its effectiveness.
+In line with the provisions set out in the most recent version of DfE guidance 'Keeping Children Safe in Education' the Board of Trustees will challenge the school's senior management team on the delivery of this policy, and monitor its effectiveness.

-8. Communication of policy
+8. Communication of Policy